March 3, 2025

 Example of Android recording with speech-to-text option.

-If you’re using Voice Recorder for the first time, you’ll be prompted to allow music and audio and microphone permissions.
-Tap “Settings”.
+If using Voice Recorder for the first time, you’ll be prompted to grant microphone and audio permissions.
+Tap 'Settings' to proceed.

 Opening the Settings and Permissions on Android device